Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 ./opengl-to-vulkan.sh
 ```
 Follow the on-screen menu instructions.

+Do this if you want to use exisiting installation ( only if build >= 2.4.8 )
 `./opengl-to-vulkan.sh` can be used to execute the script after restart(auto-optimisation restart doesn't need reapplying, as it won't revert to OpenGL).
 But I recommend the whole commands in the above block to be pasted in terminal as it will download the latest release and run the script in that.

 ---